linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Fixed Income Lecture Notes/Teaching Note 1-Introduction To Fixed Income Securities.md

 	=⇒ large increase in government debt.
 1. The huge mortgage-backed securities market had several changes
 	- Fannie Mae and Freddie Mac went into conservatorship.
 Many mortgage companies disappeared.
 New regulation has been enacted.
-1. Aggressive monetary policy has had large impact on Treasury bonds
+1. Aggressive [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]] has had large impact on Treasury bonds
-- Federal Reserve slashed Fed Funds rate to zero
+- Federal Reserve slashed [[A Guide to the Front End and Basis Swap Markets#Federal Funds Market|Fed Funds Rate]] to zero
-- Federal Reserve moved to "unconventional monetary policy"
+- Federal Reserve moved to "unconventional [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]]"
 1. Massive regulatory changes in derivative markets
 	- Central counterparties (CCP)
 	- Impact on pricing of derivatives.